autisticvegan/practice/my-website/docs/Amazon stories/Amazon Stories.md

 # Amazon Stories

+# Disclaimer:
+All situations are strictly hypothetical in nature and may or may not have happened in the real universe.
+Any details may have been changed including but not limited to names, responsibilities, jurisdictions, contributions, technologies, and anything else.
+These stories are not to be taken necessarily as matter of fact.
+Project names may also be sometimes replaced with REDACTED.

 # Example Behavioral Questions:
 1. Tell me about a time where you sought out perspectives other than your own to make a product/service/project/assignment better.
 2. Tell me about a time when you had to analyze facts quickly, define key issues, and respond immediately to a situation.
 What was the outcome?